Tunelyzer

 • Live DA on demand — no separate weather app at the track

-• Historical fetch on import — old .dlz files get the weather they ran in
+• Historical fetch on import — old logs get the weather they ran in

 • Falls back to IP location if Track and Location are blank